ahasobriquets/NETELabs_CaseStudies/sunitinib/sunitinib_codebook.md

 | Sutent | root  | NCT11265 | ct    |
 | Sutent | root  | 8652811  | pmid1 |

-5. In the sunitinib study, we also incorporate clinical trials that do not have NCT ids by searching PubMed for sunitinib, applying a dtae restriction (1900/01/01 to 2006/03/31), and PDAT
+5. In the sunitinib study, we also incorporate clinical trials that do not have NCT ids by searching PubMed for sunitinib, applying a dtae restriction (1900/01/01 to 2006/03/31), and publication type as clinical trial.
+This picked up 5 more pmids and may assume considerable relevance if preceding influential trials were not registered with the National Clinical Trials database.

 6. Ancillary files
   * sunitinib_fda: copy of NDA approval includes multiple pmids from the Medical Review.
 NDA number is 021938